You become a member of Under One Roof by registering and completing an online application though this website.

 Further details can be found here.

-There will still be four bands, A to D. We work out which band you are in based on the information you tell us about your circumstances and housing need.
+There are now six bands, A* to D. We work out which band you are in based on the information you tell us about your circumstances and housing need.

 You may also need to provide information from support agencies or other professionals that you are involved with.

-Every Thursday at 00.01am our available homes go live.
+Every Thursday morning at 00.01am our available homes go live.
 You then have until 11.59pm the following Monday to bid online.
-You can bid for up three homes every week.
+You can bid at any time during the bidding cycle and for up three homes every week.
+It is not a first come first served system

 You can view all properties that we are advertising when the bidding cycle is open.